Uvarovistia

 Uvarovistia is a genus of Palaearctic bush crickets in the tribe Pholidopterini, confirmed by Maran in 1953.
-Species have been recorded from Cyprus, Turkey through to Afganhistan (but the distribution may be incomplete).
+Species have been recorded from Cyprus, Turkey through to Afghanistan (but the distribution may be incomplete).
 The genus is named after Boris Uvarov, who originally identified what became the type species.

 Species

 Uluar et al. (2021) provide an updated key to species in Uvarovistia; the Orthoptera Species File lists: